noor52/SilentTravel_BlogSite/README.md

-# icc-web
+Silent Traveler Blogsite
-Spring MVC test project.
-It is an admin panel for icc.Here 4 different label(admin,team manager,coach,player) of user exists.
-Icc employee as admin adds country, team, team manager and monitor the system.
+Spring MVC  project.
+It is an admin panel for icc.Here 4 different label(admin, blogger as player  ) of user exists.
+Superadmin as admin adds country, Admin, Blogger monitor the system.
 Team manager organize his team.
 Player and coach uses the system and update their information.

 <i>Username: Admin</i></br>
 <i>Password: asecret</i></br>

-<i>Live on Heroku: https://icc-web.herokuapp.com</i>
+<i>Password for all Player is: player</i></br>

+<i>Password for all staff is: staff</i></br>

+<